apache/gravitino/docs/iceberg-rest-service.md

 | `gravitino.iceberg-rest.s3-endpoint`          | An alternative endpoint of the S3 service, This could be used to use S3FileIO with any s3-compatible object storage service that has a different endpoint, or access a private S3 endpoint in a virtual private cloud. | (none)        | No       | 0.6.0         |
 | `gravitino.iceberg-rest.s3-region`            | The region of the S3 service, like `us-west-2`.                                                                                                                                                                        | (none)        | No       | 0.6.0         |

+For other Iceberg s3 properties not managed by Gravitino like `s3.sse.type`, you could config it directly by `gravitino.iceberg-rest.s3.sse.type`.

 :::info
 Please set `gravitino.iceberg-rest.warehouse` to `s3://{bucket_name}/${prefix_name}` for Jdbc catalog backend, `s3a://{bucket_name}/${prefix_name}` for Hive catalog backend.
 :::